Stocks fall, dollar gains after Trump gets coronavirus

-NEW YORK/LONDON (Reuters) - Global equity markets slumped and investors piled into safer gold and the Japanese yen on Friday after U.S. President Donald Trump and his wife tested positive for the coronavirus, adding to market uncertainty just 32 days before U.S. elections.
+NEW YORK/LONDON (Reuters) - Global equity markets slumped and investors piled into gold and the Japanese yen on Friday after U.S. President Donald Trump tested positive for the coronavirus, adding to market uncertainty just 32 days before the U.S. election.

-Trump’s bombshell announcement sparked a risk-off mood among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economy that has lost steam, as seen by slowing jobs growth in September payrolls data.
+Trump’s bombshell announcement spurred risk-off moves among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economy that has lost steam, as seen by slowing jobs growth in the September payrolls data.

-Gold headed toward its best week in nearly two months even as it pared early gains, while the Japanese yen made its sharpest advance in more than a month.
-But the benchmark 10-year U.S. Treasury note rose mildly, entrenched in a narrow trading range it has held for three weeks.
+Gold posted its best week in eight even after paring gains, while the yen advanced sharply before also retreating a bit.
+Yields on the 10-year U.S. Treasury note rose slightly, stuck in a narrow trading range it has held for three weeks.

-How voters feel about the pandemic on voting day could determine the election’s outcome and that is highly unusual, said Michael Arone, chief investment strategist for the U.S. SPDR business at State Street Global Advisors in Boston.
+How Americans feel about the pandemic when they vote on Nov.
+3 could determine the election’s outcome, and that is highly unusual, said Michael Arone, chief investment strategist for the U.S. SPDR business at State Street Global Advisors in Boston.

 Trump is experiencing mild symptoms but will keep working after testing positive, administration officials said.